camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 Camunda Run starts with the [provided `start.sh` or `start.bat` scripts]({{< ref "/user-guide/camunda-bpm-run.md#starting-with-camunda-platform-run" >}}).
 When you execute one of these scripts, Camunda Run starts, and outputs logs to the command line.

-With version 7.17 we made a small change to the behavior of these start scripts.
+With version 7.17, we made a small change to the behavior of these start scripts.
 If you don't provide any additional arguments to the start script, it will start Camunda Run as a detached process.
 You can then use the new `shutdown.sh` or `shutdown.bat` script to stop Camunda Run.

-If you want to have the old start script behavior, simply pass the desired [start script arguments]({{< ref "/user-guide/camunda-bpm-run.md#start-script-arguments" >}}) directly to the script.
+If you want to have the old start script behavior, pass the desired [start script arguments]({{< ref "/user-guide/camunda-bpm-run.md#start-script-arguments" >}}) directly to the script.

 # Disabled remote access to H2 console